HEPTACOM/heptaconnect-docs/docs/general-resources/001-nomenclature.md

 ### Receiver

 A `Receiver` receives a collection of `DatasetEntities` and writes the data to the endpoint or data storage of a `PortalNode`.
 When it is asked to write data, it traverses over the given collection, writes the data and retrieves an external identifier from the endpoint of the `PortalNode`.
 This identifier is then set in the given mapping and the collection of mappings is returned or yielded.

+## Portal

+A `Portal` is the implementation of an endpoint to connect it via HEPTAconnect.
+When you want to provide connectivity for an external API or some other form of data storage, you implement a portal.
+So a portal is just a name for the composition of code (e.g. a composer package) that is necessary for HEPTAconnect to communicate with an endpoint.

+### PortalNode

+A `Portal` is not the connection to an endpoint but the implementation of an endpoint.
+A `Portal` can then be configured with customizable fields.
+These fields may hold information like API-URLs, user credentials, file locations and so on.
+A configured `Portal` that is ready to communicate to an endpoint or data storage is called a `PortalNode`.
+A single `Portal` can potentially be used for many `PortalNodes`.

+### PortalRegistry

+The `PortalRegistry` is provided by HEPTAconnect and can be used as a factory for `PortalNodes`.
+When a component has an identifier of a `PortalNode` and needs the corresponding instance to interact with it, this service should be used to retrieve the instance.

 ### Bridge